Up to 50% off sofas & mattresses — limited‑time deals.

 Mistake What goes wrong Better move

-Shopping by width only Depth and arms steal walking space Tape the full footprint, not just the length
+Shopping by width only Depth and arm size quietly eat into walking space Tape the full footprint, not just the length

-Assuming “deep = comfy” Shorter users perch; backs feel unsupported Match depth to your body and posture
+Assuming “deep = comfy Shorter users perch, and back support drops off fast Match depth to your body and how you actually sit

-Skipping delivery measurements It fits the room but not the hallway Measure tight turns, stair landings, elevator depth
+Skipping delivery measurements It fits the room but not the hallway, stairwell, or turn Measure tight turns, stair landings, and elevator depth

-Picking fabric by color alone Snags, stains, or fading show quickly Check weave, cleanability, and light exposure
+Picking fabric by color alone Snags, stains, or fading show up sooner than expected Check weave, cleanability, and light exposure

-Buying the softest cushions Sink-in comfort turns into sagging Look for resilient cores and replaceable cushions
+Buying the softest cushions Sink-in comfort can turn into sagging and constant fluffing Look for resilient cores and replaceable cushions

-Testing for 30 seconds Pressure points show up later Sit 5–10 minutes and change positions
+Testing for 30 seconds Pressure points and sliding show up later Sit for 5–10 minutes and change positions

 Measure your living room for a sofa

-Start on the floor, not on a product page.
-Tape the footprint, include the recline “reach” (where your feet land), and do a slow lap around it.
-If you have to sidestep, you’ll do that every day.
-Then measure the delivery path: the narrowest door, the tightest corner, and the lowest clearance on stairs.
+Start on the floor, not on the product page.
+Tape the full footprint, include the extra space a recliner or chaise really uses, and walk around it at your normal pace.
+If you have to turn sideways now, you will be doing it every day.
+Then measure the delivery path: the narrowest doorway, the tightest corner, the lowest stair clearance, and any elevator depth.

 Choose the right sofa layout: sofa vs sectional vs chaise vs sleeper

-• Straight sofa: easiest to move and reconfigure; best for smaller rooms with multiple pathways.
+• Straight sofa: easiest to move and rearrange; usually the safest choice for smaller rooms or layouts with more than one walkway.

-• Sectional: great for open plans and family seating, but only if it doesn’t block circulation.
+• Sectional: great for open plans and households that gather in one spot, but only when it does not interrupt circulation.

 Sofa comfort that fits your body: seat depth, seat height, and back support